A Hollow Victory

 This sidebar once declared in its headline, “Success!”.
 And it was true at the time.
 After 4 long years of cajoling and discussion, the city of Sonoma had finally come to permit 2 walk-in retail cannabis dispensaries.

-Unfortunately, that good cheer was short-lived.
-Though the first dispensary plans to open this spring, its owner, Erich Pearson of sparc, along with his personal lobbyist, Amy O’Gorman Jenkins, have worked with the Sonoma City Council to stop the process for a second dispensary.
+Unfortunately, though the first dispensary has been open for a year now, its owner, Erich Pearson of sparc, along with his Strategic Advisor and part owner of the Sonoma shop, Amy O’Gorman Jenkins, have been lobbying the city to stop the process for a second dispensary.

 Appearances are everything.
 Contributions can create avenues for corruption, either grand or petty.
 Cronyism and favors to rig a market are unacceptable.